-Indoor air quality can be strongly influenced by the presence of adhesives, mortars and in general all the building products in our houses, even if not in direct contact with indoor air.
+Adhesives, mortars, paints and all building products applied in buildings can influence the indoor air quality, both during the application and during the final users life.
 Emissions of volatile organic compounds (VOC) can change in terms of quality and quantity as function of building materials applied.
-VOCs can be considered as emitted by the construction product and measured in μ g/m3, or as contained in it, and measured in g/l.
-According to ISO 16000 (part 6, 2004), VOC emissions in μ g/m3 have been evaluated by test emission chamber method.
-VOCs, according to LEED (LEED 2009 for New Construction and Major Renovations Rating System), have been quantified in g/l.
-In this work, two adhesive formulations with the same composition but different kinds of organic fractions have been analyzed by micro-chambers (μ -CTE) to hypothesize their behavior in terms of VOC emissions.
-The one with the lowest VOC emission values has been evaluated following different eco-labels: the adhesive complies with all the methods, and is considered as low VOC.
+Evaluation of VOC can be performed in different ways, according to different labels and criteria.
+VOC, in fact, can be considered as emitted by the product and measured in $\mu g/m^3$, or as contained in the product and measured in g/l.
+According to ISO 16000, VOC emissions in $\mu g/m^3$ have been evaluated by the test emission chamber method, built simulating a common installation of a floor.
+VOC, according to LEED and other international labels have been quantified in g/l.
+In this work differences between the methods have been enhanced, trying to correlate for one resilient flooring adhesive all data obtained following different eco labels.